CenterForOpenScience/experimenter/docs/source/experiments.md

 ### Experiment structure

-Experimenter prevides an interface to define the structure of an experiment using a JSON document.
+Experimenter provides an interface to define the structure of an experiment using a JSON document.
 This is composed to two segments:

 - **structure**: a definition of the **frames** you want to utilize in your experiment.
 This must take the form of a